Shadowmaple/notes/cloudCompute/load_balance_en.md

 # Load balancing

-Hello, everyone!
-I'm more than delighted to give a small speech to you about load balancing.

-My topic is divided into this three parts: the first is that what is load balancing, the second is application, and the third is the algorithm.
+It is divided into this three parts: the first is that what is load balancing, the second is application, and the third is the algorithm.

 ## What is load balancing?

 Well, what is load balancing?
 Let us look at this picture first.

 It is well-known that the client/server architecture works like this: client send requests to the server and then the server return response  back.
-It is the most simple and tradictional architecture int the network.
+It is the most simple and tradictional architecture in the network.

 ![](../images/load_balance/client-server.png)

-But in general, the server will be requested by more than one client.
-One request by one client, the server has to handle multiple requests at the same time.
-Maybe when clients are not many, the program can run smoothly and successfully.
+In this picture, the server is requested by just two clients.
+But in fact, the server has to handle multiple requests at the same time.
+When clients are not so many, the program may run smoothly and successfully.
 However, once the number of users reaches a certain level, or a large amount of requests are sent at the same time, it is awfully difficult for the server to process the requests one by one, such as in the course selection period or at the double 11 shopping festival, that is, tomorrow.
+You could hardly imagine the server's situation when it receives millions of requests in a second.

 ![](../images/load_balance/load_balance.png)

-But what would happen when the server has trouble in handling the requests?
-Generally speaking, the client would requests and loads pages all the time, and then either gets a response very slowly, or fails to load pages, resulting in a very poor user experience to users.
+So what would happen when the server has trouble in handling the requests?
+Generally speaking, the client would send requests and load pages all the time, and then either gets a response very slowly, or fails to load pages, resulting in a very poor user experience to users.
 Of course it is very normal and not so bad.
 The worst situation is that the server can't bear the pressure and finally be done, so that users can't get anything, which is the most serious online accident.

 How to resolve the problem?
 Use the load balancing.